-Overall Net Debt

-(1) As of June 30, 2022, adjusted for GO Bonds, Series 2022 and GO School and PI Bonds, Series 2023.

-(2) Summary does not include \$2,730,000 Industrial Revenue Bond, Series 2018 (Taxable), which is payable from proceeds from the Industrial Development Board and further secured by a Contribution Agreement from the Maury County Commission, subject to annual appropriations at the discretion of the County.

-(3) The County has pledged its full faith and credit to these bonds; however, Maury County Regional Hospital operates as an enterprise fund with the outstanding debt being paid from hospital revenues although the revenues are not pledged to the payment of the debt.

-(4) Additionally, the Maury County Regional Hospital reported capital lease obligations and term loan totaling \$15,941,578 as of June 30, 2022.

-(5) The County has pledged its full faith and credit to these bonds, however, M aury County Board of Public Utilities will pay the outstanding debt from Utility revenues although the revenues are not pledged to the payment of the debt.
+- (1) As of June 30, 2022, adjusted for GO Bonds, Series 2022, GO School and PI Bonds, Series 2023 and Proposed GO PI Bonds, Series 2023. - (2) Summary does not include \$2,730,000 Industrial Revenue Bond, Series 2018 (Taxable), which is payable from proceeds from the Industrial Development Board and further secured by a Contribution Agreement from the Maury County Commission, subject to annual appropriations at the discretion of the County. - (3) Preliminary, Subject to change. - (4) The County has pledged its full faith and credit to these bonds; however, Maury County Regional Hospital operates as an enterprise fund with the outstanding debt being paid from hospital revenues although the revenues are not pledged to the payment of the debt. - $(5) \ Additionally, the \ Maury \ County \ Regional \ Hospital \ reported \ capital \ lease \ obligations \ and \ term \ loan \ totaling \$15,941,578 \ as \ of \ June \ 30,2022.$ - (6) The County has pledged its full faith and credit to these bonds, however, Maury County Board of Public Utilities will pay the outstanding debt from Utility revenues although the revenues are not pledged to the payment of the debt.

 Sources: Annual Financial Report prepared by the State Comptroller of the Treasury for the fiscal year ending June 30, 2022 and information from the Finance Department.

 DEBT RECORD